AdaCore/spark2014/lrm/source/introduction.rst

 the functionality of the program, which means they could be completely removed from the program without any functional impact.

-|SPARK| supports ghost functions that may be executable or
+|SPARK| currently supports ghost functions - though not ghost types or variables -
-non-executable.
+which functions may be executable or non-executable.
 Non-executable ghost functions have no implementation and can be used for the purposes of formal verification only.
 Such functions may have their specification defined within an external proof tool to facilitate formal verification.
 This specification is